-BIOL1017 - Cell Biology, BIOL1262 - Living Organisms I AND BIOL1263 - Living Organisms II
+BIOL1262 - Living Organisms I AND

+BIOL1263 - Living Organisms II

-BIOC1020 - Cellular Biochemistry, BIOC1021 - Practical Biochemistry 1, MICR1010 - Introductory Microbiology & Molecular Biology AND MICR1011 - Practical Microbiology & Molecular Biology.
+BIOC1020 - Cellular Biochemistry, BIOC1021 - Practical Biochemistry 1,

+MICR1010 - Introductory Microbiology & Molecular Biology AND

+MICR1011 - Practical Microbiology & Molecular Biology.

-A study of the structure and function, taxonomy, reproduction, physiology and ecological applications of the protists and fungi inclusive of: The evolution of the eukaryotic condition; The biological diversity and phylogeny of the protists and fungi; The nutrition and adaptations within the protists and fungi; A systematic study of the major taxonomic groups: Diplomonads, Parabasilids, Euglenoids, Alveolates, Stramenopiles; The Algae: Cyanophyta; Glaucophyta; Rhodophyta; Chlorophyta, Streptophyte algae; The Fungi & fungal-like microorganisms; Reproduction in the protists and fungi; Ecology and economic importance of the protists and fungi; Management of the protists and fungi.
-Ecology and economic importance of the protists and fungi; Management of the protists and fungi.
+- A study of the structure and function, taxonomy, reproduction, physiology and ecological applications of the protists and fungi inclusive of: The evolution of the eukaryotic condition.

+- 2. The biological diversity and phylogeny of the protists and fungi.

+- 3. The nutrition and adaptations within the protists and fungi.

+- 4. A systematic study of the major taxonomic groups:

+- a.
+Diplomonads,

+- b.
+Parabasilids,

+- c.
+Euglenoids,

+- d.
+Alveolates,

+- e.
+Stramenopiles;

+- f.
+Cyanophyta;

+- g.
+Glaucophyta;

+- h.
+Rhodophyta;

+- i.
+Chlorophyta and the Streptophyte algae;

+- j.
+The Fungi & fungal-like microorganisms;

+- Reproduction in the protists and fungi;

+- 6. Ecology and economic importance of the protists and fungi;

+- 7. Management of the protists and fungi;

-Laboratory exercises include two group projects directed at the investigation of the morphology, physiology and ecology of selected protists and fungi involving the techniques of: light microscopy, isolation, inoculation techniques, aseptic technique and sterilization, making media, culture of microorganisms, and staining.
+Laboratory exercises include one group project directed at the investigation of the morphology, physiology and ecology of a selected protest and involving the techniques of: light microscopy, isolation and inoculation techniques, aseptic technique and sterilization, making media, and the culture of microorganisms.
 Students are required to actively participate in interactive tutorial sessions in which they are required to apply their understanding of the material presented in lectures and demonstrate their understanding of the laboratory exercises.